OlaoreFouad/gradle-build-tool-fundamentals/Using Plugins/README.md

 # Gradle Plugins

-At this point, I had created my first task with gradle, I ran the task and also issued the build command to build my file.
+At this point, I had created my <a href="https://github.com/OlaoreFouad/gradle-build-tool-fundamentals/tree/master/First%20Steps%20with%20Gradle">first task</a> with gradle, I ran the task and also issued the build command to build my file.
 I then took a look at the concept of _Plugins_.
 Gradle allows usage of plugins to define custom behaviour to our build system and provide support for external entities.
 In this case, I made use of the _java_ plugin.

 ## Using the Java Plugin